 To become a member, you need to contribute to at least one of our projects and demonstrate, through your own projects, your affinity with either critical, postmodern or continental schools of thoughts.
-Contributions include taking part in our events (as expert or organiser), our research, digital projects or blog.
+Contributions include taking part in our events (as guest expert or organiser), our research, prototype developments, and online activities.
 We very much welcome suggestions for new research, projects, or events in your city.

 If you’re interested, please use this form to explain your project or email us with a little description of yourself: contact -at- plural -dot- world.